 “It’s important for us as surfers to be aware of the impact we have,” said Sommers.
 “This is a first of many initiatives that the ESA will be implementing to help protect the environment that we spend so much of our time in.”

 The older youth divisions were awarded artwork by Jamie Swim and photos by Matt Lusk printed on plaques by Plak That Printing Company.
 Winners of the younger youth divisions were awarded trophies.

-The ESA wants give special thanks to the Outer Banks Visitors Bureau, Jennette’s Pier and the Town of Nags Head for their continued support of the ESA’s championship and local events.
-Big thanks to Perry Creef, Dylan O’Donnell, Joe Grottola and Pam Hill for the additional work that was involved to get the event running again and completing within a timely manner.
+The ESA wants to give special thanks to the Outer Banks Visitors Bureau, Jennette’s Pier and the Town of Nags Head for their continued support of the ESA’s championship and local events.
+Big thanks to Perry Creef, Dylan O’Donnell, Joe Grottola and Pam Hill for the additional work that was involved to get the event running again and completing it within a timely manner.